javiergayala/RAX-API-Challenge/README.md

 	  -d                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit

+## Challenge 6 _(challenge6.py)_ ##
+#### Cloud Files (CDN) ####

+__Goal:__ Write a script that creates a CDN-enabled container in Cloud Files.

+	usage: challenge6.py [-h] [-c CONFIGFILE] -cn CONTNAME [-dfw] [-ord] [-v] [-V]

+	Challenge 6 of the API Challenge

+	optional arguments:
+	  -h, --help            show this help message and exit -c CONFIGFILE, --config CONFIGFILE
+	                        Location of the config file
+	  -cn CONTNAME, --container CONTNAME
+	                        Name of the new CF Container to hold the uploaded files
+	  -dfw                  Perform action in DFW
+	  -ord                  Perform action in ORD
+	  -v                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit
 ## Requirements ##

 - Rackspace Cloud Account